Although energy prices are easing, several developments mean households may not be much better off financially this winter compared to last.

 This is a charge that the energy regulator, the CRU, places on all electricity bills to help support the renewable energy sector.

 For the present year the PSO levy has been zero.
-Unfortunately the CRU has signalled that the levy is likely to increase to €2.98 a month (excluding VAT) or just under €40 a year including VAT per household when it makes its final decision in a few weeks’ time.
+Unfortunately the CRU has announced that the levy is increasing to €3.23 ex VAT a month or €3.52 a month including VAT at 9% from October.

 It's not a huge sum of money.
 But it’s adding to electricity bills at a difficult time.
 And many consumers will, of course, struggle to understand why we’re paying an extra levy for renewable energy when we’re constantly told renewable energy will bring our electricity prices down.
 An article for another day perhaps...